Bylaws of the Green Party of the United States Youth Caucus

 As a party that advocates for social justice issues, the Green Party offers youth an avenue to be represented and participate in electoral politics, in movement spaces, and in grassroots organizing work.

 The Green Party of the United States Youth Caucus (referred to as “GPUS Youth Caucus,” or “the caucus” elsewhere in this document) will work to provide Green identified youth representation and opportunities for participation within the GPUS.
-We also officially identify ourselves as the “Young Greens.”
+We also officially identify ourselves as the “Young EcoSocialists of the GPUS.”

 1.2 The purpose of the GPUS Youth Caucus is to: